cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

 **`--hba-hostnames boolean`**

 Optional.
-Controls whether this utility uses IP addresses or host names in the `pg_hba.conf` file when updating this file with addresses that can connect to Greenplum Database.
+Controls whether this utility uses IP addresses or host names in the `pg_hba.conf` file when updating this file with addresses that can connect to Cloudberry Database.
 When set to 0 -- the default value -- this utility uses IP addresses when updating this file.
 When set to 1, this utility uses host names when updating this file.
-For consistency, use the same value that was specified for `HBA_HOSTNAMES` when the Greenplum Database system was initialized.
+For consistency, use the same value that was specified for `HBA_HOSTNAMES` when the Cloudberry Database system was initialized.

 **`-i mirror_config_file`**